Quantum Simulation via Stochastic Combination of Unitaries: Results

 where $\lambda = \mu(t/r)^{2r}$ is the normalization constant for the full channel.
 We see that for a tolerated error $\epsilon$, CTS requires $r \sim \mathcal{O}((|H|_1 t)^{1+1/M} \epsilon^{-1/M})$ time steps.

 To mitigate the additional variance induced by the normalization constant $\lambda$, we budget a maximum measurement overhead, creating a second constraint on the number of time steps.
-Because the leading order contribution to $\lambda$ is quadratic, we get
+Because the leading-order contribution to $\lambda$ is quadratic, we get

 Thus, to limit the measurement overhead to $\lambda^2$, we require $r \sim \mathcal{O}((|H|_1 t)^{2}(\lambda-1)^{-1})$ time steps.
 For $M > 1$, this overhead constraint is asymptotically dominant over the constraint on the spectral precision.